Graduate Student Requirements (V585/E589/Y750)

 • What about additional internship credits beyond my requirement?

 • Students may enroll in additional credits beyond their requirement up to 6 total experience credits during their academic experience.
 For each additional credit requested, you will need to intern 80 additional hours.
-See conversion table above.
+See the conversion table above.

 • What are my degree requirements if I am in the Accelerated Master’s Program (AMP)?